 Gelatin Silver Printing WorkshopDesigned for up to 4 participants this intimate workshop is an introduction to manual darkroom printing technique.
 Students will have a chance to develop their own film and print images in 8x10 format.
 The workshop is held on board of The Photo Palace Bus and lasts 4-6 hours and will ensure that someone with a home-made darkroom has the proper amount of knowledge to produce their own gelatin silver prints.
 All the equipment except for cameras is provided.

-Requirements - external water supply in a form of a house spigot on the outside of the building.
-If you would like to schedule this during the hot part of the year please schedule this in the afternoon or have a well-shaded space for The Bus - we want to provide a pleasant experience for those involved.
+Requirements - If you would like to schedule this during the hot part of the year please schedule this in the afternoon or have a well-shaded space for The Bus - we want to provide a pleasant experience for those involved.